 BIM Handover - Releasing BIM as part of Contract Documents

-- consultants reduce effort in 2D drawings production and clarification of discrepancy,
+- consultants to reduce effort in 2D drawings production and clarification of discrepancy,

-- contractors reduce effort in recreating BIM from 2D drawings,
+- contractors to reduce effort in recreating BIM from 2D drawings,

-- clients expect lesser reworks and delay due to undetected discrepancy, and
+- clients to expect lesser reworks and delay due to undetected discrepancy, and

-- project stakeholders rely on BIM as the Single Source of Truth to collaborate.
+- project stakeholders to rely on BIM as the Single Source of Truth for collaboration.